Looping a sound

 English (en)Русский (ru)Translate (Translate)

 A looped sound will repeat endlessly without any gap between its end and start.
-It is up to the sound artist to ensure that the end and start of the file match up however, or there will be a "pop" as the waveform jumps from one shape to another.
+It is up to the sound artist to ensure that the end and start of the file match up however, otherwise there will be a "pop" as the waveform jumps from one shape to another.

 GoldSrc GoldSrc and Source Source detect looped sounds ONLY through cue points embedded in the file.
 This is a WAV-only feature, so MP3s cannot be looped.
 Microsoft ADPCM compressed WAVs can be looped, but due to the way they are encoded, there may a pop when the sound restarts if the sound is shorter than a few seconds.